WKZQ-FM: History

+Mixin’ Dixon returned in the 90’s.

+Johnny D. Programmed during this time in the early 90’s.
+Darren Taylor was his sidekick.

+Summer James (Award winning VoiceOver Talent) remained in the line up until moving to LA for a radio show.

+This line up known for broadcasting LIVE every night, everywhere from one end of the beach to the other.

 With the purchase of the station by NextMedia Group, Brian Rickman was named Program/Music Director and adjusted the station's format to Alternative Rock.
 In January 2002 Mad Max and Special-K joined WKZQ and hosted the Mad Max Morning Show until Special K's exit in February 2005.
 Mad Max and Special-K received #1 ratings and various awards including "Best Of The Beach" from the local Sun News as well as numerous Radio and Records "Best Stunts" awards.
 The Mad Max Morning Show heavily featured phone pranks, on location stunts as well as listener contests.
 Abbi along with Jerzee Boy were added to the show in the spring of 2005.
 Mad Max left KZQ in May 2006.

 The station won Radio and Records magazine's 2007 Industry Achievement Award for best Alternative Station for markets 100 and up.
 It was the station's second nomination in three years and the first win.
 Finalists also included WJSE, KQXR, WBTZ, KXNA, and WSFM.

 In September 2008, WKZQ swapped frequencies with WAVF, abandoning its historic frequency of 101.7 MHz, and migrated to 96.1 MHz.

 Mason "Mase" Brazelle was named Music Director of the Year for modern rock, secondary markets, in 2011.

 WKZQ replaced the morning program The Free Beer and Hot Wings Show with Mike & Mike, a sports talk show from ESPN Radio, in 2013.
 By September 2014, that show had moved to WRNN (AM).

 WKZQ's playlist includes new and classic alternative ranging from AWOLNATION, The Black Keys, Jack White and Arctic Monkeys to The Clash, Nirvana, Beastie Boys and Pearl Jam.

 NextMedia Group sold WKZQ-FM and its 32 other radio stations to Digity, LLC for $85 million; the transaction was consummated on February 10, 2014.

 Effective February 25, 2016, Digity and its 124 radio stations were acquired by Alpha Media for $264 million.

 In September 2017, Dick Broadcasting announced the purchase of Alpha Media stations in three markets — 18 stations and two translators in total, at a purchase price of $19.5 million.
 The acquisition of WKZQ-FM by Dick Broadcasting was consummated on December 20, 2017.